 013002 Designing Learning for a Digital Generation

 These subjects provide an opportunity for prospective teachers to reflect on their beliefs about the nature of learning and their own notions of teaching.
 Experiences in these subjects are designed to help students to further develop these views and understand the role of digital technologies in enhancing pedagogy.
 Student teachers enrolled in these subjects arrive with a wide range of experiences with technology and come with a variety of perceptions of how ICTs can be used in education.
-In these subjects, they further develop their understandings of potential approaches to using new learning technologies supported by a range of physical and virtual learning environments.
+These subjects further develop their understandings of potential approaches to using new learning technologies supported by a range of physical and virtual learning spaces.
 In a dynamic field that changes rapidly each year, these subjects provide career-long professional learning strategies for teachers to keep up to date with emerging digital pedagogies.

 Other teaching activities include research supervision and assessment of Doctoral, Masters and BABEd (Honours) theses and tertiary supervision of practicum students.

-Kearney, MD & Maher, D 2019, 'Mobile learning in pre-service teacher education: Examining the use of professional learning networks.', Australasian Journal of Educational Technology, vol. 34.View/Download from: UTS OPUS or Publisher's site
+Kearney, MD & Maher, D 2019, 'Mobile learning in pre-service teacher education: Examining the use of professional learning networks.', Australasian Journal of Educational Technology, vol. 35, no. 1, pp. 135-148.View/Download from: Publisher's site

 Interest in how to use mobile devices to support teaching and learning has increased as technologies have become more sophisticated and ubiquitous.
 A recent focus in teacher education is the use of mobile devices to support teachers' professional learning networks (PLNs).
 This study investigates how pre-service teachers (PSTs) use mobile technologies to support different aspects of their PLN activities.
 The study uses a qualitative methodology where data from focus group discussions, artefact collection and participant journals kept by 11 final year PSTs provided nuanced insights into their mobile learning practices.
 A validated mobile pedagogical framework (Kearney, Schuck, Burden, & Aubusson, 2012) is used to analyse the data.
 Findings uncover a deeper understanding of exemplary mobile learning approaches in initial teacher education and have implications for effective preparation of PSTs for career-long professional learning.

-Bano, M, Zowghi, D, Kearney, M, Schuck, S & Aubusson, P 2018, 'Mobile learning for science and mathematics school education: A systematic review of empirical evidence', Computers and Education, vol. 121, pp. 30-58.View/Download from: UTS OPUS or Publisher's site
+Bano, M, Zowghi, D, Kearney, M, Schuck, S & Aubusson, P 2018, 'Mobile learning for science and mathematics school education: A systematic review of empirical evidence', Computers and Education, vol. 121, pp. 30-58.View/Download from: Publisher's site

 The ubiquity, flexibility, ease of access and diverse capabilities of mobile technologies make them valuable and a necessity in current times.
 However, they are under-utilized assets in mathematics and science school education.
 This article analyses the high quality empirical evidence on mobile learning in secondary school science and mathematics education.
 Our study employed a Systematic Literature Review (SLR) using well-accepted and robust guidelines.
 The SLR resulted in the detailed analysis of 49 studies (60 papers) published during 2003–2016.
 Content and thematic analyses were used to ascertain pedagogical approaches, methodological designs, foci, and intended and achieved outcomes of the studies.
 The apps and technologies used in these studies were further classified for domain, type and context of use.
 The review has highlighted gaps in existing literature on the topic and has provided insights that have implications for future research.

-Burden, K & Kearney, MD 2018, 'Designing an educator toolkit for the mobile learning age.', International Journal of Mobile and Blended Learning (IJMBL), vol. 10, no. 2, pp. 88-99.View/Download from: UTS OPUS or Publisher's site
+Burden, K & Kearney, MD 2018, 'Designing an educator toolkit for the mobile learning age.', International Journal of Mobile and Blended Learning, vol. 10, no. 2, pp. 88-99.View/Download from: Publisher's site

 Mobile technologies have been described as 'boundary' objects which enable teachers and learners to transcend many of the barriers such as rigid schedules and spaces which have hitherto characterised traditional forms of education.
 However, educators need to better understand how to design learning scenarios which genuinely exploit the unique pedagogical affordances of mobile technologies rather than replicating existing patterns and modes of behaviour.
 This article describes the design and